karmacoma/lisk-rake/README.md

 #### Withdrawal Amount

 Once a valid recipient address has been specified.
-CryptiKit will present the current balance and maximum possible withdrawal, then prompt you to enter the desired amount to withdraw from the chosen account.
+LiskRake will present the current balance and maximum possible withdrawal, then prompt you to enter the desired amount to withdraw from the chosen account.

 ```
 INFO Checking account balance...